 They have brought great successes such as the XBOX and the Windows Operating System Series.
 But, nothing in life is perfect, and Microsoft is no exception to this list as we have also been brought failures such as Windows Vista.

-For the older readers, Windows 95 was one of the most successful Microsoft products, if not the best Operating System out there when it was released 17 years ago in 1995.
-There are many reasons why Windows 95 was loved in its time, such as the fact Win 95 had a cleaner desktop design than its predecessor which meant it was also more user friendly than the other operating systems.
+For the older readers, Windows 95 was one of the most successful Microsoft products, if not the best Operating System out there, released 17 years ago in 1995.
+There are many reasons why Windows 95 was loved in its time, such as the fact that Win 95 had a cleaner desktop design than its predecessor, which meant it was also more user-friendly than the other operating systems.

-We cannot forget about the marketing techniques Microsoft used to get the word out about Windows 95 such as their launch video with the Rolling Stones being paid $3 Million allowing Microsoft to use the song “Switch Me On” as the main soundtrack for the advertising campaign.
+We cannot forget about the marketing techniques Microsoft used to get the word out about Windows 95, such as their launch video with the Rolling Stones being paid $3 Million, allowing Microsoft to use the song “Switch Me On” as the main soundtrack for the advertising campaign.

-It has also been a good selling point for Microsoft and way to convince costumers to get to use Microsoft software and eventually purchase a desktop using Windows instead of a Macintosh, which was immensely popular back in the 80’s.
-But now the competition is flowing in with Google Docs being released, Microsoft Office has tried to “Rev it up” by unleashing Office 365 on the world, lets not forget that Apple has just made its own iWork free, offering the same powerful tools free of charge.
+It has also been a good selling point for Microsoft and a way to convince customers to use Microsoft software and eventually purchase a desktop using Windows instead of a Macintosh, which was immensely popular back in the 80s.
+But now the competition is flowing in with Google Docs being released.
+Microsoft Office has tried to “Rev it up” by unleashing Office 365 on the world, lets not forget that Apple has just made its own iWork free, offering the same powerful tools free of charge.

 Windows XP, for me, is one of the game changers for Microsoft.
 In an old press release Jim Allchin, Microsoft group vice president,

 “We’re going to spend double what we did on Windows 95 in the first four months.”